contactandyc/another-c-library/6_macros.md

 }
 ```

-In stla_common.h, I also defined STLA_FILE_LINE_MACRO which is a macro meant for objects such as the stla_timer object.
+In stla_common.h, I also defined STLA_FILE_LINE_MACRO, which is a macro meant for objects such as the stla_timer object.
 This will become more evident as we work through the allocator object.
-As usual, it's a good idea to define macros using stla or STLA as a prefix to insure that your code doesn't conflict with other code bases.
+As usual, it's a good idea to define macros using stla or STLA as a prefix to ensure that your code doesn't conflict with other codebases.
 I've chosen STLA for two reasons.
-STLA is an acronym for standard template library alternative and it is generally a short unique string of characters that can be changed easily if needed.
+STLA is an acronym for standard template library alternative, and it is generally a short unique string of characters that can be changed if needed.

 $stla/src/stla_common.h
 ```c